SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/05_graphit_debugging.md

 The Graphit **Debug** option can be used to test JSON, XML or CSV output without deploying an implementation.

-A Debug process can be run on an LUBD file that has been generated in the Fabric LUBD viewer or by pointing to either the local Fabric or the Fabric server that is defined for the project's deployment.
+A Debug process can be run on an LUBD file that has been generated in the Fabric LUBD Viewer or via either the local Fabric or the Fabric server that is defined for the project's deployment.

 To define input parameter values, click **Parameters** on the top left side of the Graphit window.
 [Click here ro learn about Graphit Input parameters](https://github.com/k2view-academy/K2View-Academy/tree/master/articles/demo_project)